Machine versus Human Attention in Deep Reinforcement Learning Tasks: Results

 \section{Results}

-To make meaningful comparisons, we first ensure that the human attention model is accurate, and PPO agents' attention maps are consistent over repeated runs.
-We then compare human attention with PPO attention that is obtained from different learning stages and from agents that are trained with different discount factors.
+To make meaningful comparisons, we first ensure that the human attention model is accurate, and that PPO agents' attention maps are consistent over repeated runs.
+We then compare human attention with PPO attention obtained from different learning stages and from agents that are trained with different discount factors.
 We then analyze PPO agents' attention in failure and unseen states.
-At last, we show comparison results for other deep RL algorithms.
+Finally, we show comparison results for other deep RL algorithms.

-\paragraph{Accuracy of human attention model} We implement the convolution-deconvolution gaze prediction network~\cite{zhang2019atari} to generate a human saliency map for image $I_t$ at timestep $t$, given a stack of four consecutive images $I_{t-3},I_{t-2},I_{t-1},I_t$ as input.
+\paragraph{Accuracy of human attention model} We implement the convolution-deconvolution gaze prediction model~\cite{zhang2019atari} to generate a human saliency map for image $I_t$ at timestep $t$, given a stack of four consecutive images $I_{t-3},I_{t-2},I_{t-1},I_t$ as input.
 We use 80\% gaze data for training and 20\% for testing.
-The network model can accurately predict the human gaze.
+The model can accurately predict the human gaze.
 On testing data, we obtained Area under ROC Curve (AUC) score of $0.968\pm0.005$, CC of $0.562\pm0.030$, and KL of $1.411\pm0.114~(n=6)$, averaged over all games.
 Prediction accuracy for individual games can be found in Appendix 1 of the supplementary materials.
 A visualization of the gaze data and prediction results can be found in the attached video file.
-The accuracy is considered high in saliency research~\cite{bylinskii2019different}.
+This accuracy is considered high in saliency research~\cite{bylinskii2019different}.

-\paragraph{Consistency of RL attention} We then show that saliency maps of the RL agents trained under the same experiment setting, provided by~\citeauthor{stable-baselines}~\citeyearpar{stable-baselines}, are highly consistent, despite the stochasticity in the training process.
-The stochasticity is controlled by a random seed which is used to initialize both the game environment and the network.
+\paragraph{Consistency of RL attention} We then show that saliency maps of the RL agents trained under the same experiment setting, provided by~\cite{stable-baselines}, are highly consistent despite the stochasticity in the training process.
+The stochasticity is controlled by a random seed that is used to initialize both the game environment and the network.
 For each game, we use 5 random seeds (0-4), train an agent using each seed, and generate 5 saliency maps with these trained agents.
-For each image in the standard set, we compute pair-wise CCs between these 5 saliency maps (10 CCs in total).
+For each image in the standard set, we compute pair-wise CCs between the 5 saliency maps (10 CCs in total).
 The average value for these 10 CCs, across 100 images and 6 games, is $0.924(\pm0.001, n=6000)$.
 Given such high consistency, the saliency maps we use later are the averaged results of these 5 saliency maps.